 The Table button from the Statistics page toolbar allows you to display the statistics in a form of a table.

-The detailed statistics page for a single host Pic 2 consists of the common host information, such as the host name, label and group the host is located in, displayed on the top of the page and four tabs, those are: Overview, State Intervals, Quality Intervals and Events.
+The detailed statistics page for a single host Pic 2 consists of the common host information, such as the host name, label and group the host is located in, displayed on the top of the page and other sections, such as host performance, tracking, latency, uptime, state and quality.
 Let us take a closer look on each part of the page.

 Ping Monitor can show you the timeline of raw ping reply data along with host state and connection quality intervals.
 You can open the timeline using the Timeline button in the header of the detailed statistics page.
 You can focus on specific interval of the timeline by clicking the point within Latency & Uptime or State & Quality charts.